PeterNdiforchu/PeterNdiforchu/README.md

-- 👋 Hi, I’m @PeterNdiforchu
+- 👋 Hi, I’m a Data Analytst at RBC
 - 👀 I’m interested in Data Analytics and AI/ML
 - 🌱 I’m currently learning Data Engineering with Spark, Airflow and Great Expectation for Data Quality
 - 💞️ I’m looking to collaborate on my Spotify Music Project